krsite-dl/krsite-dl/readme.md

 ```
 -a                        Text file containing site urls
 -ai                       Text file containing image urls
--d                        The destination path for the downloaded file
+-d                        The destination path for the downloaded file (unnecessary if config.ini is setup unless you want to override the default download path)
 --no-windows-filenames    (default=False) krsite-dl will keep the original filenames of the images.
 This includes filenames that are not allowed in Windows OS.
 ```